tom171296/BlogNet/_drafts/2025-09-01-provenance-and-attestation.md

 # If You Can’t Prove It, Don’t Ship It: Provenance and Attestation Explained

-There is a hard truth most developers still underestimate: **your build pipeline is now one of the easiest ways for attackers to compromise your software.**
+There is a hard truth most developers still underestimate: **your build pipeline is now one of the easiest ways for attackers to compromise your software.** Building trust in your supply chain is a guarantee you can no longer afford to ignore.

 You can run linters, unit tests, SAST, DAST, dependency scans but still ship malware.
 If you can't prove **what you built**, **how it was built** and that **it hasn't been tampered** with, you're asking your users to trust you on blind faith.

 With the current state of software supply chain attacks, this is no longer acceptable, not for customers, not for regulators and certainly not for critical systems.